Skip to content

 Food

 Food here is a big deal, every pub, restaurant or café that you will visit are all trying hard to impress !
-We are yet to find one that we don’t like , Fish and chips is extremely good at Polarbites in Kircudbright , the best menu ever in a chippy.
-The Selkirk arms in Kircudbright is my favourite place to eat Lobster (June) and Jimmy’s Steak night at The Masonic arms in Gatenhouse is not to be missed.
+We are yet to find one that we don’t like , Fish and chips is extremely good at Moores in Castle Douglas , the best menu ever in a chippy.
+The Selkirk arms in Kircudbright is my favourite place to eat Lobster (June) and Steak night at The Masonic arms in Gatenhouse is not to be missed.
 The Galloway lodge also in Gatehouse has the best lunch menu and on a cold day you have to try their hot chocolate it’s a Legend..
 There are lots more I can recommend and we will constantly update our welcome pack as we try out new places and revisit old favourites.

 Because we are so fixated on food here , we have a few food festivals celebrating what is so fresh and fabulous here .
 Wigtown, Kircudbright and Castle Douglas have at least one food event a year each and there are many more especially in the summer months to look out for.